If you’re applying for a new role within your current company, you already have an advantage over external candidates.

 Even if you aren’t spending your coffee breaks with someone who knows what the job opening entails, you can still ask the right people a few questions.

-You should also try to reach out to the people closest to the hiring manager or even directly with the hiring manager.
+You should also try to reach out to the people closest to the hiring manager or even directly to the hiring manager.

 While you should avoid sucking up, you can ask for a meeting to find out more information about the day-to-day in that job, and show your keen interest in person.